Five Tips on Studying Vocabulary:

 Note from August 2021: This webpage was created in 2009 and has only been sporadically updated since then.

-6 replies on “Tips on Vocabulary Memorization”
+6 responses to “Tips on Vocabulary Memorization”

 Because of the time consuming nature of studying theological german, I have contemplated selling a vocabulary list that would be composed of over 1000 words in excel spreadsheet form specific to theological german in order to quickly scroll and therefore reduce the amount of time spent in looking up words in a dictionary.
 Can anyone tell me if they would find this useful or would most prefer to simply thumb through a paper dictionary?
 Is this a good or bad idea?
 I would appreciate the input.
 Thanks.